Flowkey is an interactive piano lesson app available on desktop/laptop and mobile devices.

-Hearing both hands when trying to practice just one could be very off-putting, so we’re glad to see Flowkey has fixed that issue, and now you only hear the hand you have selected.
+Hearing both hands when trying to practice just one could be very off-putting, so I’m glad to see Flowkey has fixed that issue, and now you only hear the hand you have selected.

-We picked out a lot of excellent features, yet we’ve given a pretty low score, which comes down to a lack of quality feedback.
+I picked out a lot of excellent features, yet I’ve given a pretty low score, which comes down to a lack of quality feedback.

 Perhaps the most significant benefit of having piano lessons from a real teacher (in person or via video call) is the sense of accountability.
 Online lessons allow you to practice if and when it suits you, which is great, but you aren’t held to any routine.